davidsheffield/McMScripts/README.md

 ### Setup PWG

-The default PWG in manageRequests.py is set to XXX.
-To modify your default PWG, change the variable `defaultPWG` on line 23.
+The default PWG in manageRequests.py is set by `mcmscripts_config.py`.
+To set it to your group, change the configuration file.
 Alternatively, you can include the flag `-p your_PWG`.

 ### Creating new requests